-Yo soy de la gran Europa is the first part of the trilogy Las Armas y los Cuidados (weapons and caring), a work about identity and tolerance that develops the concept of emigration out of individual experiences and opinions.
+Yo soy de la gran Europa [I am from the great Europe] is the first part of the trilogy Las Armas y los Cuidados [Weapons and Care], a work about identity and tolerance that develops the concept of emigration out of individual experiences and opinions.
 Texts in five European languages trace in parallel constantly moving ambiguous landscapes that take on presence in the enunciation.
-Based on questions about one’s birthplace, we hear different voices that, in the narration of personal stories, reinstate the idea of a culture within a European unity still under construction.
+Based on questions about one’s birthplace, we hear different voices that, in the narration of personal stories, reinstate the idea of a culture within a European unity, still under construction.

-This piece is about taking voluntary exile from the past in order to progress within it.
-The author’s aim is to reveal his own image by means of words, natures and games, in a self-searching exercise.
-This is a video that has been designed with the objective of suppressing all the self-defenses that have been dutifully learned and are regularly used in intimate conflicts.
-The safety of the cot is shattered by uncertainty, our complexes and the oscillations in our personal lives.
+This piece is about taking voluntary exile from the past to progress within it.
+The author aims to reveal his image through words, nature, and games, in a self-searching exercise.
+This video has been designed to suppress all self-defenses that have been dutifully learned and are regularly used in intimate conflicts.
+The safety of the cot is shattered by uncertainty, our complexes, and the oscillations in our personal lives.
 This piece offers us a self-portrait of doubts, based on not identifying with others.
-Paradoxically, the title is the only definition that the author gives as true of himself, Yo soy de la gran Europa .
+Paradoxically, the title is the only definition that the author gives as true of himself, Yo soy de la gran Europa.

 Guió i realització: Francisco Ruiz de Infante

 Música i So: Jesús Gestoso y F. Ruiz de Infante

 Música adicional: K. Faust - Grawer - Hakenberger (Marcha para un desfile)